askui/askui/docs/docs/general/06-Tutorials/shop-demo.md

 });
 ```

-When you run this code with `npx jest --config ./test/jest.config.ts`, you should see the demo online shop opening in the browser you opened.
+When you run this code with `npm run askui`, you should see the demo online shop opening in the browser you opened.

 ### 2. Navigate to the Login Dialog